clhoward/Howard-Portfolio/Final_Project_CassieHoward.md

 ## The Data
 I used the draft sketches to help determine what data I would need and then used the data links provided and Google to see what data I can find.
-	-CO2 emmissions and composition data is located on the United States Environmental Protection Agency website (www.epa.gov)
+	1. Data related to CO2 emmissions and composition data is located on the United States Environmental Protection Agency website (www.epa.gov).
+I have found composition and source information in both downloadable format or in PDF tables that can be scraped.
+I will either use Tableau or Flurish for these visuals.
-	- The National Renewable Energy Laboratory (NREL) (www.nrel.gov) had data relating the National Plug-In Electric Vehicle Infrastructure, however, I have not found the data in the format that I can use for my intended geolocation visuals.
-I do have enough data to tell the story but I will keep looking to see if I can get the data by geolocation.
+	2. The National Renewable Energy Laboratory (NREL) (www.nrel.gov) had data relating the National Plug-In Electric Vehicle Infrastructure.
+This site has information relating to all of the charging stations available for public use and indicates if they are new fast charging stations.
+They had this data for 2020 in downloadable form that includes geolocation, which will allow me to a map using Tableau.
+My intent is the create two geolocation charts, one from 10-15 years ago and one from today, to show the improvement of volume.
+I am still looking for the historical data with geolocation.
+If I can't find it, will just use one geolocation chart.
+	4. The Alternative Fuels Data Center, which is part of the US Department of Energy https://afdc.energy.gov/
+	3. I found some history of battery cost in an article from BusinessWeek.
+It is enough data for a trendline chart to show the drastic decrease over the last several years.
+I will continue to search for more data on the NREL and EPA sites.

 ## Method and Medium